| Peter Upton's |

 1968-69: The next catalogue had minor, but important changes.
 The team

 range increased to 55.
-This was the final count for the card and celluloid
+This was the final count for the celluloid

 teams, and might be the final count for the short-sleeved heavyweight (unless